 Homeless mitigation site opens in downtown Olympia

-An anonymous business owner in downtown Olympia cannot continue to challenge the city’s sanctioned homeless camp in court without revealing his name, a Thurston County judge ruled Friday.
+An anonymous business owner in Olympia cannot continue to challenge the city’s sanctioned homeless camp in court without revealing his name, a Thurston County judge ruled Friday.

 The business owner, identified only as John Doe 10, was among those who tried to stop the camp’s opening on a city-owned parking lot at Olympia Avenue Northeast and Franklin Street Northeast in December.